This is the multi-page printable view of this section. Click here to print.

 How to handle this easily without copying the used configuration always to the right place?

-Export the KUBECONFIG Enviroment Variable
+Export the KUBECONFIG Environment Variable

 bash$ export KUBECONFIG=<PATH-TO-M>-CONFIG>/kubeconfig-dev.yaml